I’ll admit, I tend to resist setting goals. Anyone else?

 I don’t like to fall short.

-But the flip side of that is never stretching myself, never reaching for something more, never giving myself a chance to succeed.
+But the flip side of playing it safe is never stretching myself, never reaching for something more, never giving myself a chance to succeed.

 However, this year I recognize the need to risk a little more, step out in faith while trusting in the God who is at work in us and promises to complete that work (Phil.1:6).